 The photo on the left is from the Screaming Eagle and the other two photos are from Windows on Aruba

-I’m not here to tell you how to dress or what to pack for your every day comfort, but there are a few items you definitely don’t want to forget!
+I’m not here to tell you how to dress or what to pack for your every day comfort, but there are a few items you definitely don’t want to forget during your Aruba honeymoon!

 I hope this short guide will help you plan your Aruba honeymoon!
 We had such a wonderful time and I wanted to share a few ideas of how to spend the beautiful, sunny days!
-If you have been to Aruba or are planning on going soon, let me know!
+If you have been to Aruba or are planning on going soon, comment below!